Bento MCP Server

 - An AI application that supports MCP (Claude Desktop, Cursor, VS Code, etc.)

-- Node.js 18 or later installed on your machine
+- Node.js 18 or later only if your MCP client needs a local stdio bridge

 Log into your Bento account and click on Settings in the left sidebar.

-Go to Team Settings and find your API keys.
+Open Settings -> API Keys and find your API keys.

 You'll need three values: